Reasno/blog/content/posts/ad-server-rewrite-goals-and-non-goals.md

 * Premature optimization for performance.
 * Programming productivity (Reduce boilerplate).

-These goals and non-goals are driven by our business need, and the logic of which is overwhelming, undocumented and changes almost three times a day.
+These goals and non-goals are driven by our business need.
+Logics for advertising industry is often overwhelming, undocumented and may change three times a day.